Book – In the Sphere of Silence (Summary)

 3) DEVOTION –

-This last ten minutes has to be utilized in commune with God without speech.
+These last ten minutes have to be utilized in commune with God without speech.
 Though it also needs to be written down.
-One may put down all the questions that concern him or it can be used as confession.
+One may put down all the questions that concern him or it can be used as a confession.
 It needs to be heart to heart conversation.

 As mentioned in the book – The best way to understand God is to understand yourself.

 1) As we start practice reflecting yesterday, we can see we repeat the same mistakes mostly.
 It can be a huge hit to the ego, however once understood it can help in advancing our life.

 2)There is numerous research on writing goals.
 One who has written goals has 90% higher chances of achieving them.